The Yellow Balloon (film): Plot

 The film is set in the immediate aftermath of the Second World War, in London's East End, amongst the bomb sites.

 12-year-old Frankie Palmer loses the sixpence his father has given him to buy a large yellow balloon from a street seller which the boy has set his heart on.
-He sees that a friend of his, young Ronnie Williams, has already bought one and Frankie snatches it off him and runs off with it, with Ronnie in hot pursuit.
+He sees that a friend of his, young Ronnie Williams, has already bought one and Frankie snatches it from him and runs away with it, with Ronnie in hot pursuit.

 Ronnie chases Frankie into a large, bombed-out house and they are running about in the ruins when Ronnie slips and falls 30 ft to his death.
 Frankie scrambles down to help, but realises that there is nothing he can do.
 Hiding in the shadows and seeing it all, Len Turner, a criminal on the run and using the ruins as a hideout from the police, convinces Frankie that the police will arrest the boy and charge him with the murder of his friend for pushing him to his death and that they must both make their getaway.

 Although Frankie and Len agree it was an accident, Len is adamant that the police will not see it that way and Frankie goes off with him.
 Len blackmails Frankie into stealing money from his parents to help fund Len's escape and then uses the boy as a decoy in a pub robbery that goes horribly wrong when Len murders the pub owner.

 Realising that Frankie is the only witness to his crime, Len knows he must kill the boy, too.
 This develops into a terrifying hide-and-seek chase through a bomb-damaged, abandoned and highly-perilous London Underground station, with Len hot on the heels of Frankie, who is desperately trying to escape with his life.

 A tube driver passing at speed through the station sees the pursuit as he speeds past the platform.
 He reports it at the next station and the police are alerted.
 They rescue Frankie.
 In a poetic-justice ending Len walks over a beam over a long drop before falling to his death.